Manya35/AR-VR/README.md

 - Submit the final project in .blend format, ensuring compatibility with Blender 3.x. onwards.
 - Also submit a photo and a video showcasing your project in the final view (snapshot of the viewport and a rendered image/ video tour of the room).
 - Zip your files into a single archive named: RoomRevamp_YourName.zip

+### 4. Game Development Project

+**Description:**
+Develop an interactive and engaging game using any game development platform of your choice (e.g., Unity, Unreal Engine, Godot, etc.).
+This can be a 2D or 3D game, a puzzle, adventure, action, or simulation game—there are no specific style restrictions.
+The project should be original and it must showcase your creativity.
+No pre-built templates allowed without significant customization.
+The goal is to create a fun, playable game with an intuitive user experience.
+Use your creativity to design game mechanics, visuals, and sound, and bring your ideas to life in an interactive environment.

+**Features:**
+- Choose any genre (2D or 3D, puzzle, action, adventure, etc.).
+- Implement core game mechanics (movement, combat, progression, etc.).
+- Include interactive elements like buttons, menus, or achievements.
+- Try to enhance the game with visuals, sound effects, and music.
+- Ensure the game runs smoothly and is playable on the target platform (PC, mobile).

+**Submission Guidelines:**
+- Submit the game in a playable format (e.g., executable file, app, or web link).
+- Provide a short demo video (30-60 seconds) showcasing the gameplay.
+- Include project documentation with:
+  - Concept Explanation
+  - Game Mechanics Overview
+  - Development Process and Tools Used
+  - Challenges faced
+- Zip your files into a single archive named: GameDev_YourName.zip.